What Is Your Question About Your Personal Injury Case?

 - Seek medical help right away and comply with your doctor's instructions.

-- Contact the Law Office of Mark Morse, LLC as soon as possible to schedule a free consultation.
+- Contact the Law Office of Mark Morse, LLC as soon as possible.

 Negligence is the legal concept at the core of most personal injury cases.
 In order to collect damages (financial compensation) for your injuries, you need to show that another person or company owed you a duty of care that was negligently breached, and that their negligence caused you to sustain real losses.
 For example, the owner of a property owes a duty of care to people visiting that property to keep the premises safe.
 If the owner fails to install proper lighting and someone is hurt in a slip and fall accident due to the low lighting, that is an act of negligence on the part of the owner and could be grounds for a personal injury lawsuit.